 How long does the program last?

 Length of fellowship is partly dependent on each fellow’s goals and time needed to complete their projects.
-A minimum of two years is required, with extension to four years possible.
+A minimum of two years is required, with extension to three years possible.

 What have recent graduates done with this training?